 When you finish your deck building – it might not work yet.
 Don’t give up immediately.
 No one builds a perfect deck from a scratch.
 You should rather try some changes and experiment more.

-However, you shouldn’t change everything at once because that way you won’t know which chance is causing your deck to behave differently.
+However, you shouldn’t change everything at once because that way you won’t know which change is causing your deck to behave differently.

 Sometimes it can be hard to figure out what adjustments you should make.
 Ask your friends for feedback.
 They might see something you overlooked.

 We hope that we helped you figure out how to build better MTG decks.
-If you have any questions feel free to leave a comment below.
+If you have any questions, feel free to leave a comment below.
 If you’re planning on building a new deck, you might want to get some new sleeves or a deck box.
-You can find best MTG sleeves here, and best deck boxes here.
+You can find the best MTG sleeves here, and best deck boxes here.

 Have you just started with Magic the Gathering?
 You might want to take a look at best buys for beginners, including a way to get a free sample deck.